nest/nest-simulator/doc/htmldoc/installation/venv_install.rst

 .. code-block:: bash

-     pip install -r requirements.txt # installs all dependencies for PyNEST, testing, docs, and nest-server
+     pip install -r requirements.txt # installs all dependencies for PyNEST, testing and docs

 * Create a build directory: